jonnyeom/symfony-vagrant/README.md

 * Redis

 ## Configuring
-* All ansible role variables can be changed in the `provisioning/vars/vars.yml` file.
+* Ansible role variables can be changed in the `provisioning/vars/vars.yml` file.
+* Vagrant things in the `Vagrantfile`.